halesoysters/kickstarter-analysis/README.md

 #### Fundraising Goals

-This portion of the report uses links to the main data by using the ´COUNTIFS´ function to target a specific result (successful, failed, etc.) as well as a fundraising target (ie. $1,000-to $5,000) by referencing the Kickstarter_Challenge data sheet.
+This portion of the report uses links to the main data by using the `COUNTIFS` function to target a specific result (successful, failed, etc.) as well as a fundraising target (ie. $1,000-to $5,000) by referencing the Kickstarter_Challenge data sheet.
 The data points to a downward slide in success from a high of 75% to less than 30% as fundraising goals increase.
 As mentioned earlier, the sharp uptick between 40,000 to 45,000 warrants further study.

-More data comparing successful and failed campaigns comes from the descriptive statistics sheet that uses a linear regression ´STDEV.P´ function.
+More data comparing successful and failed campaigns comes from the descriptive statistics sheet that uses a linear regression `STDEV.P` function.
 This data shows that failed Kickstarter campaigns on average have a much higher fundraising goal, with a long tail of poorly designed campaigns with unrealistically high amounts.

-Last, the Edinburgh Research tab dives into specific data for a client that focuses on some highlights from the Edinburgh Fest Fringe using ´VLOOPS´ to pull qualitative & quantitative data on specific successful theater productions.
+Last, the Edinburgh Research tab dives into specific data for a client that focuses on some highlights from the Edinburgh Fest Fringe using `VLOOPS` to pull qualitative & quantitative data on specific successful theater productions.

 #### Limitations of the data